 Well, the purpose for my call is that we help VP’s of HR to decrease employee absenteeism.

-After you say that, just sit there.
+After you say that, just stop talking and sit there.
 Wait for the gatekeeper to speak first.
 The funny thing about this is that they will not know how to respond.
 It is almost like a curveball that you have thrown at them.
 The reason why they do not know what to do is that your value statement will not give them a clear indication of a salesperson.
 It provides them with an answer to their question, but it is a little unclear if you are a salesperson trying to sell something.

 And as a result, their automatic gatekeeper objection response cannot be fired away at you.
 To be clear, I am not saying that they will hear your value statement and receive you with open arms and send you right through.
 It more so throws them off their game and makes them less able to shut you down.